 - Receive instructions from coaches or other sports staff prior to events and discuss performance afterwards.

-Athletes and Sports Competitors state the following job skills are important in their day-to-day work.
+When polled, Athletes and Sports Competitors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.